manasi16/napit/README.md

 If everything is setup properly under Run menu -> Run 'java in app'

-## Run tests
+## Run_Tests
 Unit testing and integration testing was done in Android studio.

+	Unit test are located in the source code at napit/app/src/test/java/.
+	Integration test or "instrumented tests" are located in the source code at napit/app/src/androidTest/java/.
+	Unit testing is done within Android Studio Integration Testing will require an Android device.

 See Run tests at [https://developer.android.com/studio/test/index.html#run_a_test](https://developer.android.com/studio/test/index.html#run_a_test)

-Further testing was done manually by intercting with the app
+Further testing was done manually by interacting with the app

 ### References
 Other software components and tutorials used in this application